The Corporate Governance Review: South Africa

-The audit committee plays a vital role in ensuring that adequate accounting records are maintained and that company reporting is comprehensive and reliable.
+The audit committee performs a vital role in ensuring that adequate accounting records are maintained and that company reporting is comprehensive and reliable.
 As such, the Companies Act mandates that all public companies must elect an audit committee at the AGM.
 In contrast to regular board committees, which are appointed by and derive their authority directly from the board, audit committees hold a special status as a statutory committee, appointed by (and by inference, accountable to) shareholders.
-These committees must comply with the composition requirements (e.g., at least three independent, financially literate members), and must carry out prescribed duties (e.g., nominating and confirming the independence of the company auditor), contained in the Companies Act.
+These committees must comply with the composition requirements (e.g., at least three independent, financially literate members) and must carry out prescribed duties (e.g., nominating and confirming the independence of the company auditor), as contained in the Companies Act.

 Insofar as the application of the King Code is concerned, good corporate governance outcomes may be achieved through the King Code's 'apply and explain' application and disclosure regime.
-That is, a company should: (1) mindfully consider and apply the recommended practices that underpin the King Code principles proportionally in line with the company's size, resources, and the extent and complexity of its activities; and (2) provide a narrative account of that application, with reference to the recommended practices.24 This 'apply and explain' approach is intended to generate an account that allows stakeholders, including shareholders, to evaluate and independently assess the extent to which the company and its group is applying the principles and recommendations in the King Code.
+That is, a company should (1) mindfully consider and apply the recommended practices that underpin the King Code principles proportionally in line with the company's size, resources, and the extent and complexity of its activities, and (2) provide a narrative account of that application, with reference to the recommended practices.24 This 'apply and explain' approach is intended to generate an account that allows stakeholders, including shareholders, to evaluate and independently assess the extent to which the company and its group is applying the principles and recommendations in the King Code.
 This account should be contained in an integrated report prepared by the company,25 which the King Code defines as a 'concise communication about how an organisation's strategy, governance, performance and prospects, in the context of its external environment, lead to the creation of value in the short, medium and long term'.26

 The King Code describes 'materiality' in relation to the inclusion of information (financial or other) in an integrated report as referring to matters that 'could substantively affect the organisation's ability to create value over the short, medium and long term'.27